nsat/space-services-user-guide/Fundamentals.md

 ### In-orbit - Realtime
-Additionaly, a window can be scheduled to allow in-orbit control of attitude from one or more payloads.
-This allows payloads to respond to events in real-time by pointing directional antennas and/or aperatures/cameras at areas of interest.
+Additionally, a window can be scheduled to allow in-orbit control of attitude from one or more payloads.
+This allows payloads to respond to events in real-time by pointing directional antennas and/or apertures at areas of interest.
 Attitude control is provided via REST API to the local agent.

 ## Telemetry
 Various metrics are captured on the satellite bus and made available on the ground to customers.
-This telemety includes power levels and attitude data.
+This telemetry includes power levels and attitude data.